 5. Data protection

 5.1 Based on the specific purpose of the engagement, KC will process data with information that can be linked to specific individuals (personal data).
 Personal data will be processed in accordance with the applicable law, especially in compliance with European and German data protection laws.

 5.2 The client grants that he is entitled to transfer und to submit personal data to KC and retrieve this data in compliance to data protection regulations.

 6. Liability and Limitation

-6.1 KC liable for damages caused by an infringement of contractual or non-contractual obligations in accordance with German law, unless otherwise stipulated in the provisions below.
+6.1 KC is liable for damages caused by an infringement of contractual or non-contractual obligations in accordance with German law, unless otherwise stipulated in the provisions below.

 6.2 KC is liable for damages in case of intent or gross negligence of any legal cause.
 KC’s liability for cases of damage from slight negligence is limited in case of:

 b) infringements of cardinal obligations of the engagement; but in case of such an infringement the liability is limited to the typically predictable damage.

 6.3 The limitation of liability according to 6.2 is also applicable for any infringement by a person for whom KC is liable according to German law.